jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

-Despite having a useful, complete write-up of the algorithm (which we did not have for Paxos), it seemed considerably harder for students to complete our Raft lab than our previous Paxos lab.
+Despite having a useful, complete write-up of the algorithm (which we did not have for Paxos), it seemed considerably harder for students to complete our Raft lab than the previous Paxos lab.
 We suspect that, as previously discussed, this is because Raft is a more sophisticated protocol than our previous, naïve, Paxos-based RSM.
 In addition, since we did not anticipate the additional work required due to the increased